astronomer/docs/astro/test-and-troubleshoot-locally.md

 `astro dev pytest` runs this default test alongside any other custom tests that you add to the `tests` directory.
 For more information about this command, see the [CLI Command Reference](cli/astro-dev-pytest.md).

+## View Airflow Logs

+You can use the Astro CLI to view logs for Airflow tasks and components from your local Airflow environment.
+This is useful if you want to troubleshoot a specific task instance, or if your environment suddenly stops working after a code change.
+See [View Logs](view-logs.md).

 ## Run Airflow CLI Commands

 To run [Apache Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) commands locally, run the following: